valiantlynx/manga-site/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or questions regarding the Anime Watching Website, please feel free to reach out:
+For any inquiries or questions regarding the Animevariant Manga, please feel free to reach out:

 - Email: valiantlynxz@gmail.com
 - Twitter: [@valiantlynx](https://twitter.com/valiantlynx)